 Royal Church of Sainte-Marie/Sint-Maria

-Guided tours, Saturday at 12:00, 14:00 and 16:00 and Sunday at 13:00, 15:00 and 17:00.
+Guided tours: Sat. at 10:00 and 14:00 and Sun. at 14:00 (in French and Dutch).
 In cooperation with Église et Tourisme Bruxelles/Kerk en Toerisme Brussel.

 Place de la Reine/Koninginneplein, Schaerbeek/Schaarbeek